aeon0/d4lf/README.md

 Filter items in your inventory based on affixes, aspects and thresholds of their values.
 For questions, feature request or issue reports join the [discord](https://discord.gg/4rG6yD3dnD) or use github issues.

-@Blizzard, please dont take this away from us.
-I can not bear to look at another affix...

 [![Alt text for thumbnail](assets/thumbnail.jpg)](https://streamable.com/m8obnu)

 ## Features